mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

 Updated translations are pushed to the production server almost daily.

-When a brand new page is available for localization, it won't be enabled in production until it's fully localized.
-When existing pages receive updates with new strings, this new content won't be displayed on production until localized, to avoid displaying a mix of English and localized text.
+When a brand new page is available for localization, it won’t be enabled in production until it’s fully localized.
+When existing pages receive updates with new strings, this new content won’t be displayed on production until localized, to avoid displaying a mix of English and localized text.

 In some cases pages receive major updates that require a complete rewrite of the template: if this happens, the old template is kept online only for a short period of time and, when removed, it will cause the URL to redirect users to the English version.